How it started

 My work during my time in Ogilvy:

 - I conducted Social Listening on conversations surrounding prospective and existing clients.
-Through quantitative and qualitative analyses on charts and data pulled from a dedicated tool, I put together decks to help my team understand the audience and consumers of the brands’ products and services.
+Through quantitative and qualitative analyses on social media data pulled from a dedicated tool, I put together key insights to help my team understand the audience and their perception of the brands’ products and services.

 - Under guidance from a senior employee, I set up ad sets and collect links with tracking tags to track performance for our ads.